-The HBA can be funded by the NAHTF award budget, or the project may be structured to fund homebuyer assistance out of proceeds at closing.
-Both methods require the amount to be restricted to up to 20% of the sale price of the unit.
+The NAHTF homebuyer assistance may be provided as a forgivable loan or non-forgivable loan with terms.
+The homebuyer assistance can be funded with the NAHTF award budget, or the project may be structured to fund homebuyer assistance with proceeds at closing.
+Both methods require the amount to be restricted so as not to exceed 20% of the sale price of the unit.